Skip to content

 From the orthodontist to the patient

-Contemporary treatment methods in orthodontics make it possible to treat a wide variety of tooth position and bite disorders.
-Dental appliances can be used to move teeth in any plane.
+Contemporary treatment methods in orthodontics make it possible to treat a wide variety of dental alignment and bite disorders.
+Orthodontic appliances can be used to shift teeth in any plane.

 The treatment plan is based on the external appearance of the patient’s face and the shape of the dental arches in order to achieve the best result for everyone.

-With orthodontic treatment, it is also possible to move teeth that have deviated from the dental arch due to gum diseases.
+With orthodontic treatment, it is also possible to realign teeth that have deviated from the dental arch due to gum diseases.

 When is the right time to visit an orthodontist?

-A child could be brought to an orthodontist’s consultation for the first time at the age of six or seven.
-The treatment of bite problems starts in preschool children in rare cases, but it is important to not delay treatment, as sometimes problems have to be addressed using complex treatment devices in early childhood.
+It is recommended to bring a child for their first orthodontic consultation around the age of six or seven.
+The treatment of bite problems starts in preschool children in rare cases, but it is important to not delay treatment, because sometimes issues need to be addressed early in childhood using complex orthodontic appliances.

 Crooked teeth can generally only be corrected later after most of the permanent teeth have erupted.
 In certain cases, the treatment of some children needs to be carried out in stages, for example, early dental arch expansion treatment may be followed by treatment with braces later, after the permanent teeth have erupted.